About the four of us and our plans

 Rag was born and raised in a small fishing village in the North East of England but was raised a Scotsman by his larger-than-life Scottish mother.
 Trips to Scotland to see family were constant history lessons etched into his soul.
 However, being raised in Yorkshire adds a unique outlook on life, not to mention a very peculiar English accent that has had to change over the years to allow people to understand him when delivering training classes around the globe.

 Half of Rag’s life was spent in the security industry and the other half in the corporate world, with both careers being quite successful.
-His favourite job was as a forest ranger because he prefers the great outdoors.
+Still, his favourite job was as a forest ranger because he prefers the great outdoors.
 It’s not hard to see why hitting the road on a motorcycle might be appealing to him.

 Rag loves coffee, beer, and whiskey, and he is passionate about his toys.
 So, you can imagine how hard it is for him to leave some of his gadgets behind.